japila-books/spark-structured-streaming-internals/docs/micro-batch-execution/MicroBatchExecution.md

 ### <span id="constructNextBatch-setOffsetRange"> setOffsetRange Phase

+!!! note "FIXME There is no setOffsetRange phase anymore"

 In **setOffsetRange** [time-tracking section](../monitoring/ProgressReporter.md#reportTimeTaken), `constructNextBatch` finds the available offsets of the source (in the [available offset](#availableOffsets) internal registry) and, if found, requests the `MicroBatchReader` to...FIXME (from [JSON format](../Offset.md#json)). `constructNextBatch` requests the `MicroBatchReader` to...FIXME

 ### <span id="constructNextBatch-getEndOffset"> getEndOffset Phase

+!!! note "FIXME There is no getEndOffset phase anymore"

 In **getEndOffset** [time-tracking section](../monitoring/ProgressReporter.md#reportTimeTaken), `constructNextBatch` requests the `MicroBatchReader` for...FIXME